PROLOGUE

 “Got it.”
 Cole Lambert, her boss and the head of the Dark Ops division of O’Halleran Security International was leading this op.
 “Go ahead and bring the drone back to headquarters.”

 “Will do.”
-She tapped the screen on the remote, the drone turned, and their bright green images faded from view as it headed back to its pre-programmed destination.
+She tapped the screen on the remote, the drone turned, and the team’s bright green images faded from view as the near-silent drone headed back to its pre-programmed destination.

 Through her headset, she could hear the team’s breaths and the rapid thumps of their boots on the grassy terrain as they ran toward the shack.
 A moment later, all hell broke loose.